mattrondel/D415/Glossary_and_Acronyms.md

 ### VNF –
 Virtual Network Functions
 What this means – a software-based implementation of a network function (duh it’s in the name) that would be traditionally preformed by dedicated hardware appliances.
 VNF run on virtualized infrastructure and can deployed, managed and scaled more dynamically compared to traditional hardware-based solutions.
+(According to Red Hat) - are software applications that deliver network functions such as file sharing, directory services and IP configurations

 Know any examples? – not at this time